LiquidCake/instantchat/README.md

 ### Architecture and service specifics

-Architecture is derived from project initial specifics like all rooms having unique name (to be accessible by a clear human-readable URL), and from desire to have backends to be as autonomous and sustainable as possible (except for backends cluster scaling which is manual)
+Architecture is derived from project initial specifics like all rooms having unique name (to be accessible by a clear human-readable URL), and from desire to have services as autonomous and sustainable as possible (except for backends cluster scaling which currently is manual)

 #### Service consists of following components: